A Walk After Dark

 Impressive in a slightly boring

-Eighteenth-century way.It soothed adolescence a lot
+Eighteenth century way.It soothed adolescence a lot

-To meet so shameless a stare;
+To meet such a shameless stare;

 The things I did could not